fitzpatrickluke/twoJSExample/README.txt

 I did find that whenever a new object starts moving across there is a small second where its at position 0, 0.
 I think this is due to me not fully understanding two.js yet.

-There's a lot of potential with what you can do with SVG's.
 I may experiment more in the future, I feel like I really only cracked the surface of what's possible.